estefanoquiriconi97/weather-app/README.md

 # Weather Application

+You can try the application at the following link: [Weather Application]([https://link-url-here.org](https://kiricode-weather-app.netlify.app/))

 ## Code Explanation

 The above code consists of two main functions: `fetchWeatherData(city)` and `displayWeatherData(data)`.
 Here's how each one works: